crashdean/VBA_Challenge/README.md

     Next i

-   In order to loop through all of the rows in the spreedsheet, a for loop was created.
-As the rows were loped through, tickerVolumes was added to itself to increase the total tickerVolume of the last column named Volume.
+  In order to loop through all of the rows in the spreedsheet, a For loop was created.
+As the rows were looped through, tickerVolumes was added to itself to increase the total tickerVolume of the last column named Volume.

     For i = 2 To RowCount

       tickerVolumes(tickerIndex) = tickerVolumes(tickerIndex) + Cells(i, 8).Value

   Two If statements were used to find the start and end of each tickerIndex.
 The first If found the start of the ticker in in the spreadsheet and the second If found the end.
 Once the end of the tickers was found, the tickerIndex was added to move to the next ticker.

     If Cells(i - 1, 1).Value <> tickers(tickerIndex) Then